-1. May only be exercised by the decedent in conjunction with another person; and
+1. May only be exercised by the decedent in conjunction with another person; and by dividing the value of the property by the number of persons (including the decedent) in favor of whom the power is exercisable.

 2. Is also exercisable in favor of the other person (in addition to being exercisable in favor of the decedent, the decedent's creditors, the decedent's estate, or the creditors of the decedent's estate).